Don’t let foot pain keep you down. Find out what could be causing it and what you can do to stop it.

 If bunion pain begins to interfere with your life, your podiatrist can offer treatment options that can make you more comfortable.
 Your foot doctor may recommend a night splint that helps align the foot or orthotics, custom-made shoe inserts that relieve pressure and pain.
 In severe cases, surgery to remove swollen tissue and realign your bones may be the best option.

 Would you like to learn more about the options for treating your bunion pain?
-Call Dr. Cohen and Dr. Bush, your Nashville, TN podiatrists at Foot & Ankle Centers, at (615) 662-6676 to schedule an appointment.
+Call Dr. Bush, your Nashville, TN podiatrists at Foot & Ankle Specialists of Nashville, at (615) 662-6676 to schedule an appointment.
 Relieve your bunion pain with a visit to your foot doctor!

 Do you have diabetes?
 Find out why caring for your feet is crucial to your health.

 Diabetes is believed to affect over 29.1 million Americans.
 Unfortunately, around 8.1 million of those with diabetes may go undiagnosed.
 While this condition can be controlled through lifestyle changes and medications, it’s important that you focus on your foot care as well.
 Why?
-Your Nashville podiatrists Dr. William Cohen and Dr. Timothy Bush are here to tell you why caring for diabetic feet is so important.
+Your Nashville podiatrists Dr. Timothy Bush are here to tell you why caring for diabetic feet is so important.

 If you have diabetes, then you may already be well aware that circulation issues, nerve damage and infections can all lead to irreversible and serious health problems.
 By maintaining a healthy lifestyle, you can ensure that your feet stay healthy.
 Some ways to do this include: